 - Add the liquid and the serrano peppers.
 Return the beef roast to the Dutch oven and add the beef broth and the serrano peppers.
 I cut the serranos in half lengthwise to get as much of that amazing spicy flavor out of them as possible.
 Add the oregano and the cumin.

 - Braise for 2 to 3 hours.
 Bring the liquid to a boil, then reduce the temperature to a simmer.
 Cover the roast and braise the meat for at least two hours, sometimes longer.
 You want the beef to be so tender that you can easily separate the meat with two forks.

-First on the list, my Slow Cooker Shredded Beef recipe is a coffee-rubbed beef roast that makes absolutely incredible shredded beef tacos.
+- Slow Cooker Shredded Beef recipe is a coffee-rubbed beef roast that makes absolutely incredible shredded beef tacos.
 You can also use the pulled beef to make sandwiches.
 Add some grilled onions, cheddar cheese, and barbecue sauce for summertime heaven.

-I also have a Green Chili Shredded Beef that I have used for meal prep all the time.
+- Green Chili Shredded Beef that I have used for meal prep all the time.
 It's another easy pulled beef recipe that you can make in the slow cooker or in an Instant Pot.
 It's super easy and really flavorful.
 Chili powder and cumin are flavor classics.